AdesisNetlife/croak/README.md

 ### WORK IN PROCESS!!

 **Disclaimer**:
-Croak is ready to use in relaxed environment, but things can change in a near future, so features may be here today, gone tomorrow or viceversa
+Croak is ready to use in relaxed environments, but things can change in a near future, so features may be here today, gone tomorrow or viceversa

 ## About